ed-asriyan/proxy-server/README.md

 Read code and find out

 ## How to apply changes to production
-Just push to master branch.
+* If you changed deploy code: just push to master branch.
 GitHub Actions will automatically apply updates to the servers.
+* If you changed list of users: manually trigger [CD | Production](https://github.com/ed-asriyan/proxy-server/actions/workflows/CD-production.yml)

 # Development
 ## CD